 For example, say an employee joins one-quarter of the way through your annual leave year, they’ll be entitled to three-quarters of the full year allowance, i.e. 28 x 0.75= 21 days.

-It’s also important to be aware that annual leave is still accrued when an employee is on sick leave or family leave, i.e. maternity/shared parental leave.
+It’s also important to be aware that holiday entitlement is still accrued when an employee is on sick leave or family leave, i.e. maternity/shared parental leave.

 When should your annual leave year start?